dimagi/commcare-hq/corehq/motech/README.md

 MOTECH
 ======

-MOTECH is CommCare's Data Integration Layer.
+MOTECH is a Data Integration Layer

 It allows sending simple and aggregate data payloads to third-party systems when certain triggers are met.
 Triggers and Payloads are easily defined through custom methods in the MOTECH codebase, and a full suite of management tools is available to audit and debug sent, queued and cancelled messages.